 If you are moving cross country, consider climate changes that might require additional pet protocols for flea, tick, heartworm and Leptospirosis treatment.
 Leptospirosis is more common in warm climates and those areas with high annual rainfall.
 Many dog owners living in desert climates enlist professional snake-training for their dogs as an added precaution.

-As you prepare to move, it’s important to maintain your dog’s daily routines as much as possible, especially during the packing process.
+As you prepare to move, it’s important to maintain your pets’ daily routines as much as possible, especially during the packing process.
 All those boxes and disappearing items will be unsettling for them.
 Leave their pet beds, bowls and toys for last and make sure they are the first items you unpack once settled into your new home.

-Find a local veterinarian and pet-care plan
+Find a local Veterinarian and Pet-care plan

 Once settled, you want to find a local Veterinarian and emergency 24/7 vet facility near your new home.
 Tips to finding a good vet include word of mouth, neighbors, rescue groups and breed-specific organizations.
 Searching on Yelp and Google can also be helpful.

 Ask about care costs and if a payment plan is available.
-A pet insurance plan should also be considered as part of your pet’s wellness program; for all of your dog’s life stages, regardless of which vet you choose to care for your furry child.
+A pet insurance plan should also be considered as part of your pet’s wellness program; for all of your pet’s life stages, regardless of which vet you choose to care for your furry child.

 We recommend Embrace Insurance for their comprehensive, budget-friendly policies and years of experience insuring pet owners.
 See our link to Embrace @ https://doolittlesdoghouse.com/shop/